-While for many hotels augmented reality (AR) is not immediately around the corner, it is most definitely on its way.
-Innovative brands and digital companies are developing innovative and creative AR solutions that bring the travel experience to life.
+While for many hotels Augmented Reality (AR) is not immediately around the corner, it is most definitely on its way.
+Innovative brands and digital companies are developing creative AR solutions that bring the travel experience to life.

-Augmented reality has a lot to offer hotels, from providing a fully immersive experience to assisted guest services and huge opportunities for retail optimisation.
-There are already examples of brands deploying augmented reality in hotels and these have taken different shapes and approaches.
+Augmented Reality in hotels has a lot to offer, from providing a fully immersive experience to assisted guest services and huge opportunities for retail optimisation.
+There are already examples of brands deploying AR in hotels, and these have taken different shapes and approaches.

 Firstly, it’s important to understand how augmented reality works, how it can be deployed in hotels, and the ways it is already making an impact.